bbauska/css-mastering-css/README.md

 sure that style.css file is in the same folder as index.html file.
 The rel attribute tells your browser that this is a style sheet.
 The attribute type tells the browser that the linked file should be translated as CSS syntax.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>HOW CSS AND HTML WORK TOGETHER</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-CSS is only concerned with web page layout, while page content is defined using marker language such as HTML.
-The separation of style and content has various advantages, among them improved accessibility, and more control over web design.
+<p>CSS is only concerned with web page layout, while page content is
+defined using marker language such as HTML.
+The separation of style and content has various advantages, among them improved accessibility, and more control over web design.</p>

-CSS documents are used to define a web page style, then linked to an HTML document (or document in a different tag language) that con- tains the content and layout of the page.
+<p>CSS documents are used to define a web page
+style, then linked to an HTML document (or document in a different tag language) that con- tains the content and layout of the page.
 Setting the style directly to the HTML document is possible but not recommended.
-CSS texts can be created in any text editor, such as Text Editor on Mac or Notepad for Windows, as well as many other free also paid options that you can download.
+CSS texts can be created in any text editor, such as Text Editor on Mac or Notepad for Windows, as well as many other free also paid options that you can download.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>HOW DOES CSS WORK?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-CSS contains the rules and values that a web browser can use in the content of a web page to better display its content.
+<p>CSS contains the rules and values that a web browser can use in the
+content of a web page to better display its content.
 For example, you can use to define that the body part of a page has a blue background, that the text is displayed in a white Helvetica font with a size of